maks-ymilian/scythe/docs/operators_and_expressions.md

 `x` - Can be any expression of a [primitive type](type_system.md#primitive-types) or [array type](type_system.md#array-types)\
 `y` - Can be any expression of a [primitive type](type_system.md#primitive-types)

 This operator corresponds to [JSFX's subscript operator](https://www.reaper.fm/sdk/js/basiccode.php#op_ram).

-In JSFX, each plugin has a large memory buffer that can be accessed by using the subscript operator.
-Indexing into this buffer is not done in bytes, but in memory slots, and each memory slot holds a number value.
-The memory slot being accessed is determined by the sum of `x` and `y`.
+The subscript operator is used to read or write [memory slots](README.md#memory), and the memory slot being accessed is determined by the sum of `x` and `y`.

 Any integer can be used to access memory:
 ```c